oracle/python-oracledb/doc/src/user_guide/aq.rst

 **Classic Queue Support**

-- RAW, named Oracle objects, and JMS payloads are supported.
+- RAW, named Oracle objects, JSON, and JMS payloads are supported.

-- The JSON payload requires Oracle Client libraries 21c (or later) and Oracle Database 21c (or later).
+- JSON payloads require Oracle Database 21c (or later).
+In python-oracle Thick mode, Oracle Client libraries 21c (or later) are also needed.

-JSON and JMS payloads, array message queuing and dequeuing operations, and :ref:`Recipient Lists <reciplists>` are only supported in python-oracledb :ref:`Thick mode <enablingthick>`.
+JMS payloads, array message queuing and dequeuing operations, and :ref:`Recipient Lists <reciplists>` are only supported in python-oracledb :ref:`Thick mode <enablingthick>`.